DonghaoWu/WebDev-tools-demo/React+Redux+webpack/Dispatch-Thunk.md

 ### `Brief Contents & codes position`
 - 6.1 How to use `dispatch`?
-- 6.2 How to make async action without thunk middleware.
+- 6.2 How to make async action without thunk middleware？
 - 6.3 How to set up thunk middleware?

 ------------------------------------------------------------